Bootcamp-Frontend-COL-FS01/WebPackTicTacToe-David/README.md

-#Welcome to the Tic-Tac-Toe Game
+####  #Welcome to the Tic-Tac-Toe Game #####

+There are 3 Branches in this repo:

+1. *Main branch: tic-tac-toe using JS compiled with WebPack

+2. *gh-pages branch: deploy on github pages using the WebPack compilation files of main branch.

+3. *TypeScript-Refactor branch: refactored main.js to TypeScript and compiled with WebPack.

 *You can play online here: